-22 of the best Netflix tips and tricks
+17 essential Netflix tips, tricks and hidden features | Stuff

 Well, not completely random, otherwise you might end up watching Avalanche Sharks.
 Choose filters like actor, genre and star rating, but make sure a strict ‘no re-spin’ policy is enforced.

-Netflix’s long-awaited download feature was met with lustful, open arms in the Stuff office, and it’s a godsend for flights and deadspot-ridden commutes.
+Netflix’s long-awaited download feature was met with lustful, open arms in the Stuff world and it’s a godsend for flights and deadspot-ridden commutes.

 To download shows to iOS or Android devices, either browse in the ‘available for download’ section, or press the download icon next to the show.
 To find your offline shows, go to menu then ‘my downloads’.

-Note: UPDATED: Become a next-level Netflixer with our streaming masterplan, including how to request new titles...